Frockodile is definitely one to add to the collection.

 Frockodile does all these things too.
-However, it is also a very funny story.
-The choices of anthropomorphic characters are very clever: hyenas are the nasty bullies and the tough crocodiles really aren’t that tough after all.
-The sense of fun is emphasised by the illustrations which illuminate the narrative and bring the characters to life.
+However, it is also a hilarious story.
+The choices of anthropomorphic characters are very clever: hyenas are the nasty bullies, and the fierce crocodiles aren’t that tough after all.
+The sense of fun is emphasised with the illustrations by Stephanie Laberis which illuminate the narrative and bring the characters to life.

-Jeanne Willis’s text is witty and fast paced, keeping children interested and skillfully navigating them through the story.
+Jeanne Willis’s text is witty and fast-paced, keeping children interested and skillfully navigating them through the story.
 There are, however, some very moving lines: “I just feel happier in heels and don’t you LOVE this dress?
 I want to tell my father, but I don’t think I am ready”.
-It is a story about love and it’s overriding message is be brave – your friends will stand by you and your parents won’t even care what you wear because they love you unconditionally.
+It is a story about love, and its overriding message is to be brave – your friends will stand by you, and your parents won’t even care what you wear because they love you unconditionally.

 I read this story to my class of year one children.
-It provoked some interesting discussion; some children were certain their parents wouldn’t like them wearing girls’ clothes.
-It became obvious during the conversation that they had never even considered, for example, a boy wanting to wear a dress, or for that matter, any other challenges to stereotypes.
-However, as we talked and I encouraged discussion and openness children began to make comments.
-I was impressed by the maturity with which these five and six year olds spoke and noted down some of their responses:
+It provoked some interesting discussion; some boys were certain their parents wouldn’t like them wearing girls’ clothes.
+It became evident during the conversation that they had never even considered, for example, a boy wanting to wear a dress, or for that matter, any other challenges to stereotypes.
+However, as we talked, and I encouraged discussion and openness, children began to make comments.
+I was impressed by the maturity with which these five and six-year-olds spoke and noted down some of their responses:

-“If you want to do something but you don’t because you’re worried about what people will say then you aren’t being good to your own heart.”
+“If you want to do something, but you don’t because you’re worried about what people will say then you aren’t good to your own heart.”